tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Configuration

-Configuration options for indexing/searching/evaluation can be changed in the themis.config file.
-Some of the options can also be changed from the GUI.
+Configuration options for indexing, searching, and evaluation can be changed in the themis.config file.
+However, some of the options can also be modified through the GUI.

-Note that any changes to the config file are taken into account only when:

-* A new index is created.
-* An index is loaded.

 ## Screenshots